awslabs/Renate/doc/getting_started/how_to_renate_config.md

 ## Transforms

 Transforms for data preprocessing or augmentation are often applied "inside" of torch datasets.
 That is, `x, y = dataset[i]` returns a fully-preprocessed and potentially augmented data point, ready to be passed to a torch model.

 In `renate`, transforms should, to some extent, be handled _outside_ of the dataset object.
 This is because many continual learning methods maintain a memory of previously-encountered data points.
 Having access to the _raw_, _untransformed_ data points allows us to store this data in a memory-efficient way and ensures that data augmentation operations do not cumulate over time.
+Explicit access to the preprocessing transforms is also useful when deploying a trained model.

 It is on the user to decide which transforms to apply inside the dataset and which to pass to `renate` explicitly.
 As a general rule, `dataset[i]` should return `torch.Tensor`s of fixed size and data